Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Conclusions and generalizations

+This work suggests a few future other directions.
+A simple one would be the evaluation of the posterior variance: aside from the fact that a new linear solve is needed for each target, this would be a routine application of EFGP as presented.
+Another is to address the extremely large iteration counts that occur as $N/\sigma^2$ increases.
+Even though the FFT renders each iteration cheap, its cost starts to dominate for the largest problems considered.
+The weight-space linear system \eqref{be} takes (after diagonal scaling) the form Toeplitz plus diagonal, and preconditioners are yet to be explored.
+Finally, sampling from Gaussian process priors could be done efficiently in the equispaced Fourier basis, by evaluating $f(x) = \beta_1 \phi_1(x) + \dots + \beta_M \phi_M(x)$ with iid random coefficients using the nonuniform FFT as in step 6 of Algorithm \ref{a1}.

-Finally, it is worth noting that Fourier methods do not scale well with dimension, because $M=m^d$ total modes are required.
-In practice this limits them to, say, $d\le 6$ for smooth kernels (such as squared-exponential) or $d\le 4$ for non-smooth (such as Mat\'ern-$\sfrac{1}{2}$).
-However, other methods compared in this work (FLAM, RLCM, and SKI) similarly suffer, due to ranks or number of inducing points also growing exponentially in $d$.
+Finally, we note that Fourier grid methods do not scale well with dimension, because $M=\bigO(m^d)$ total modes are required.
+In practice this may limit them to, say, $d\le 6$ for smooth kernels (such as squared-exponential) or $d\le 4$ for non-smooth (such as Mat\'ern-$\sfrac{1}{2}$).
+However, the other methods compared in this work (FLAM, RLCM, and SKI) similarly suffer, due to ranks (or number of inducing points) also growing exponentially in $d$.
 This illustrates that getting high accuracy, for high $d$, and large data size $N$, remains extremely challenging.